 Creating Snippets Is Impossible

-What you should do: Choose or create a Word template file for snippets in a folder from which Word loads building blocks.
+What you should do: Choose or create a snippets template file in a folder from which Word loads building blocks.

 Show the Contract Tools pane, click the Preferences button, and then click Snippets Template File.

-Click Choose to choose an existing Word template file for snippets or click New to create a new one.
+Click Choose to choose an existing snippets template file or click New to create a new one.

-The file must be saved in a folder from which Word loads building blocks.
+The snippets template file must be saved in a folder from which Word loads building blocks.
 Generally, this folder is %APPDATA%\Microsoft\Document Building Blocks\[Locale Identifier]\[Word Version].

 %APPDATA% is a shorthand for the path of a folder in which Windows applications can save data.
 This path is usually C:\Users\[Your User Name]\AppData\Roaming.
-If you can’t see this folder, open File Explorer and click View > Hidden items at the top of the File Explorer window.
+If you can’t see this folder, open File Explorer and choose View > Hidden items.

 [Locale Identifier] is a number that identifies a language used by Word.
 For example, 1033 means US English.
 For more information about locale identifiers, see these resources: